fts-workshop/fts17.github.io/submission.md

 * Submissions must be single-spaced, 2-column pages in IEEE Xplore format.
 * Submissions are NOT double-blind.
 * Only web-based submissions are allowed.
+* All submission deadlines are Anywhere on Earth
 * Please submit your paper via the submission system.
 * Submission Link : [https://easychair.org/conferences/?conf=fts2017](http://www.easychair.org/conferences/?conf=fts2017){:target="_blank"}.
 {% comment %}